-- Don’t put yourself at risk and get hurt leaving you with time off work without pay.
+- Getting hurt by putting yourself at risk may leave you with time off work without pay.

 - This is not house electrics and most control boxes are next to the 415 volt mains incomer that supplies the individual flats.

-- Accident insurance companies may not cover you as stair lighting is classed as utility equipment.
+- All stair lighting is classified as utility equipment.

-- Costs are equally shared in the stair so don’t risk it.
+- Equally shared costs in the stair means you can afford not to risk it.